geekpradd/sublime-html5-minifier/README.md

 For example, if you are working on a file 'main.css' in the location 'C:\Projects\' then a minified file will be created at 'C:\Projects\' with the name main.min.css making the full path 'C:\Projects\main.min.css'.

-This is done to keep two versions of the codebase, one minified and the other development version
+This is done to keep two versions of the codebase, one minified and the other development version.

+If you want to overwrite your file, such that the minified version of say `main.html` should be written to `main.html` inplace of `main.min.html`, click on Tools - Minify HTML5 File (modify existing)

 ####Command Palllete

-Press Ctrl+Shift+P and then type `Minify File` and press enter.
+Press Ctrl+Shift+P and then type `Minify File`.
+You have two options:
+If you want to create a new file, then click on "HTML Minfier: Minify File (create new)" or if you want to write to the current file, then click on "HTML Minfier: Minify File (modify existing)"

 ##Change Log